-- confirming that the complaint can progress under this procedure and if not, refer it to the relevant area or person within the University (as outlined in section 1.2).
-The relevant SaFCU officer will generally communicate with the student before making an external referral to ensure that the student consents to the disclosure of their complaint to a different area of the University; - ii. determining whether the matter is able to be resolved informally and assisting the student to do so; - iii. collating and reviewing any relevant documents, and seeking additional information or clarification from the student if required; - iv. declining to progress the complaint (in accordance with section 2.3 (c)); - v. referring the complaint to an appropriate person (in accordance with section 2.4). - c) A SaFCU Officer may not progress a complaint in certain circumstances.
+- c) A SaFCU Officer may not progress a complaint in certain circumstances.
 These circumstances include but are not limited to: - i. the student has provided insufficient detail or evidence of the issue to enable the complaint to be properly considered.
 This insufficiency may include those complaints that are made anonymously, or where the student does not provide information within a reasonable timeframe. - ii. the complaint is considered to be frivolous, vexatious, or malicious; or - iii. the complaint or matters involved in the complaint have been appropriately addressed or resolved by the University and do not justify further action. - d) If a SaFCU Officer decides not to progress a complaint, the student will be advised in writing including the reasons for that decision.
-A decision not to progress a complaint is final, although students may refer their complaint to an external agency, for example the Tasmanian Ombudsman. - 2.4.
-Investigation and resolution of complaint - a) Where, following preliminary assessment, a complaint is to be investigated, a SaFCU Officer will refer it to an appropriate person and inform the student in writing. - The appropriate person is a person identified by SaFCU who is best placed to consider and resolve the complaint, based on the matter of concern, for example, academic complaints may be referred to a Unit Coordinator or Head of Discipline, as appropriate.
-Administrative complaints may be referred to the Manager or Director of that service or area. - b) The role of the appropriate person is to: - i. consider the complaint and available information and evidence and gather or seek additional information as required; - ii. meet with the student to discuss the complaint and options for resolving it; - iii. seek advice and counsel from a SaFCU Officer or other University staff who may assist; - iv. keep the student informed as to the progress of the complaint; - v. before making a decision, provide the student with a summary of the information gathered as part of the complaint, including possible outcomes.
-The student will be provided with a minimum of 5 working days to respond to the appropriate person. - vi. provide a written decision to the student, in accordance with section 2.4 (d). . - c) The appropriate person will normally provide a decision to the student within 30 days of receiving the complaint.
+A decision not to progress a complaint is final, although students may refer their complaint to an external agency, for example, the Tasmanian Ombudsman. - 2.4.
+Investigation and resolution of a complaint - a) Where, following preliminary assessment, a complaint is to be investigated, a SaFCU Officer will refer it to an appropriate person and inform the student in writing.

+The appropriate person is a person identified by SaFCU who is best placed to consider and resolve the complaint, based on the matter of concern, for example, academic complaints may be referred to a Unit Coordinator or Head of Discipline, as appropriate.
+Administrative complaints may be referred to the Manager or Director of that service or area.

+- b) The role of the appropriate person is to: - i. consider the complaint and available information and evidence and gather or seek additional information as required; - ii. meet with the student to discuss the complaint and options for resolving it; - iii. seek advice and counsel from a SaFCU Officer or other University staff who may assist; - iv. keep the student informed as to the progress of the complaint; - v. before making a decision, provide the student with a summary of the information gathered as part of the complaint, including possible outcomes.
+The student will be provided with a minimum of 5 working days to respond to the appropriate person. - vi. provide a written decision to the student, in accordance with section 2.4 (d). - c) The appropriate person will normally provide a decision to the student within 30 days of receiving the complaint.
 More complex matters may take longer.
-The student will be kept informed when, and for how long timeframes will be extended.
-The student will also be informed of any further extension.

-d) The written decision will detail the outcome of the complaint and the reasons for the decision.
-Options for appealing the decision will also be provided.

-2.5.
-Appeals

-- a) If a student remains dissatisfied with the outcome of their complaint, they may seek to appeal the decision on certain grounds. - b) The only grounds on which an appeal will be considered are: - i. there is relevant evidence that the student did not have at the time of making the complaint, (and which was not available to the student, or could be reasonably expected to have been obtained, at that time), and this evidence could reasonably be expected to have affected the complaint outcome; and/or - ii. there has been a material procedural error (for example a failure to provide procedural fairness) and this could be reasonably expected to have affected the outcome of the complaint.
+The student will be kept informed when, and for how long, timeframes will be extended.
+The student will also be informed of any further extension. - d) The written decision will detail the outcome of the complaint and the reasons for the decision.
+Options for appealing the decision will also be provided. - 2.5.
+Appeals - a) If a student remains dissatisfied with the outcome of their complaint, they may seek to appeal the decision on certain grounds. - b) The only grounds on which an appeal will be considered are if: - i. there is relevant evidence that the student did not have at the time of making the complaint (for example, evidence which was not available to the student, nor could reasonably be expected to have been obtained at that time), and this evidence could reasonably be expected to have affected the complaint outcome; and/or ii. there has been a material procedural error (for example, a failure to provide procedural fairness) and this could be reasonably expected to have affected the outcome of the complaint.